-- Demand Occupations: Tuition assistance may be approved for occupations that WSW has determined to be in high demand as listed on the Local Demand Training Investment List. - Balanced Occupations: Tuition assistance may be approved for occupations that WSW has determined to be in demand, but lacks a significant projected growth potential therefore listed as "balanced" as listed on the Local Demand Training Investment List. - Not in Demand Occupations: A limited number of training services may be approved for occupations listed as "Not in Demand" if evidence exists that the occupation pays a Self-Sufficient wage with adequate local demand as determined by WSW.
-Subrecipients must receive approval from WSW Youth Manager prior to training start date.
+- Demand Occupations: Tuition assistance may be approved for occupations that WSW has determined to be in https://miles.com/high-demand-as-listed-on-the-Local Demand Training Investment List. - Balanced Occupations: Tuition assistance may be approved for occupations that WSW has determined to be in demand, but lacks a significant projected growth potential therefore listed as "balanced" as listed on the Local Demand Training Investment List. - Not in Demand Occupations: A limited number of training services may be approved for occupations listed as "Not in Demand" if evidence exists that the occupation pays a SelfSufficient wage with adequate local demand as determined by WSW.
+Subrecipients must receive approval from WSW Youth Iniatives-Manager prior to training start date.